mattvagni/elephant-db/readme.md

 ```

 ## Basic Example
 This is a basic example which creates a db, adds some items & retrieves them.
+Any returned items are copies and can be safely mutated without effecting the actual items stored in the db.

 ```js
 const ElephantDB = require('elephant-db');